-- 6. (a) The National Agricultural Market Board issues circulars in which information concerning the scope of the licensing requirements and formalities of filing applications for licences is published.
-In the exceptional cases where quotes are applied, each importer is informed directly about the quantity at his disposal for licences during a certain period.
-As regards new importers see (h) below. - (b) When quotes in exceptional cases are applied they are determined on a yearly or six-monthly basis. - (c) Domestic producers do not receive any special part of a quantity released.
+- 6. I. The National Agricultural Market Board issues circulars in which information concerning the scope of the licensing requirements and formalities of filing applications for licences is published.
+In the exceptional cases where quotas are applied, each importer is informed directly about the quantity at his disposal for licences during a certain period.
+As regards new importers see VIII below. - II.
+When quotas in exceptional cases are applied they are determined on a yearly or six-monthly basis. - III.
+Domestic producers do not receive any special part of a quantity released.
 Licences are granted only for current purchases which in principle have to be proved by a sales contract.
 In order to check the utilization of the licence the Board requires that the licence document should be returned to the Board within a specified period.
 Unused allocations can be redistributed or carried over to the following period.
-The names of importers who have obtained licences are in accordance with existing legislation not revealed to authorities and export organizations in the exporting country. - (d) A reasonable period of time.
-See (a) above. - (e) The procedure normally takes a maximum of ten working days. - (f) Licences granted are in principle valid for immediate importation. - (g) As a rule, licence applications are handled only by one administrative authority.
-In any event the importer has only to approach one single instance. - (h) Quotas, if any, are allocated mainly on the basis of the applicants' imports during an earlier base period.
+The names of importers who have obtained licences are in accordance with existing legislation not revealed to authorities and export organizations in the exporting country. - IV.
+A reasonable period of time.
+See I above. - V. The procedure normally takes a maximum of ten working days.

+- VI.
+Licences granted are in principle valid for immediate importation. - VII.
+As a rule, licence applications are handled only by one administrative authority.
+In any event the importer has only to approach one single authority. - VIII.
+Quotas, if any, are allocated mainly on the basis of applicants' imports during an earlier base period.
 A reasonable part of the quota is then reserved for new importers.
 Applications are examined simultaneously.
-In cases where restrictions are not combined with fixed quotas, applications are examined on receipt. - (i)-(j) Does not apply to agricultural products. - (k) Import licences are sometimes issued on condition that the products should be exported and not sold in the domestic market. - 7. (a)-(b) There is no minimum time fixed.
-A licence can be granted immediately on request. - (c) There is a system of sessonal restrictions on apples and pears.
-A more detailed description of this system is to be found in GATT document COM.AG/W/68/Add.2/Pert 1. - (d) See 6 (a). - 8.
+In cases where restrictions are not combined with fixed quotas, applications are examined on receipt. - IX-X. Does not apply to agricultural products. - XI.
+Import licences are sometimes issued on condition that the products should be exported and not sold in the domestic market. - 7. (a)-(b) There is no minimum time fixed.
+A licence can be granted immediately. - (c) There is a system of seasonal restrictions on applies and pears.See 4. - (d) See 6 VII. - 8.
 The reason for a refusal is communicated to the applicant.
 He can request the Board to reconsider the case and subsequently appeal to the Government.